-Join Joseph Labrecque for an in-depth discussion in this video Examining the skeletal character, part of Flash Professional: HTML5 Canvas and WebGL.
+Join Joseph Labrecque for an in-depth discussion in this video Examining the skeletal character, part of Adobe Animate CC: HTML5 Canvas and WebGL.

 - Aside from our general scenic video…assets we also have our character animation.…This movie clip symbol is special…in that it utilizes the inverse kinematics…approach to animation available…in Flash Professional CC.…Using an armature layer along…with the bone and bind tools we are…free to build out and animate our…character in light of established…skeletal structures and constraints.…So lets actually have a look at…our little animated character here.…If I double click on the movie clip symbol…we can enter that movie clip symbol…and see exactly how things are setup.…